 - See the proof of Roman civilization at Nora or Tharros

-If you rather see archeaological findings, in stead of luxury yachts, that’s possible too.
+If you rather see archaeological findings, instead of luxury yachts, that’s possible too.
 At Tharros, near Oristano in the west, or Nora, near Pula in the south, you can still see what the Romans have left behind two thousand years ago.
-Both sites are basically open air museums, allowing you to literally wander through ancient Roman streets, while seeing ruins, columns and thermal baths.
-Both Tharros and Nora are located near the see, which makes combining a visit with a dive in the sea a wonderful option.
+Both sites are basically open-air museums, allowing you to literally wander through ancient Roman streets while seeing ruins, columns, and thermal baths.
+Both Tharros and Nora are located near the sea, which makes combining a visit with a dive in the sea a wonderful option.

 - Taste the local food and drinks

 One of the absolute must-do’s when visiting Sardinia (or in fact during any of your travels), is to enjoy the local food and taste.
 Sardinian food is characterized by very strong flavors, of which Cannonau, the local wine, is the perfect example.
 Carasau (a type of thin crispy bread), Porcheddu (a frequently basted young pig) and Culurgiones (a ravioli-like pasta filled with pecorino cheese, mint, and other ingredients) are other products of the Sardinian gastronomic tradition.
 Local restaurant Su Combidu, located in the center of Cagliari, is a great place to explore the different tastes of Sardinia, but there are many more great traditional restaurants across the island, too.